 Many contemporary Budapest restaurants claim that they serve “modern Hungarian food,” but often that's just a catch-all phrase to justify their inflated price points.
 At its best, modern Hungarian fare is a coming-together of traditional recipes, local ingredients, and a 21st century approach to plating and flavor combinations.
 This is pretty close to what you will find at Paletta, a family-owned restaurant in Budapest’s District 9, a bit outside the city center. .

 In 2004, Bock Bistro was among the first Budapest restaurants to push the boundaries of traditional Hungarian food.
-Executive chef Lajos Bíró proved that contemporary cooking techniques, top ingredients, and a little boldness can bring more out of centuries-old national dishes.
+Executive chef Lajos Bíró proved that contemporary cooking techniques, top ingredients, and a little boldness can jolt into the 21st century some centuries-old national dishes.
 For example, that crumbs of celery roots add a welcome freshness to the goulash soup (€5).
 That the paprikash is just as good when made with beef tenderloins.

 You will need leave the city center to unearth La Perle Noire, a high-end restaurant serving French and revamped Hungarian dishes.
 It's on a quiet section of Andrássy Avenue, Budapest's Champs-Élysées, peppered with residential villas and embassies inside District 6.
 The cute modernist building from 1937 that houses the restaurant (and also a hotel upstairs) stands out from the predominantly 19th century street view. .

 Zeller is a wildly popular restaurant in Budapest's downtown.
 Upon arrival, all guests are handed a complimentary Prosecco—albeit slightly flat and presented without much enthusiasm—before being led to one of the four indoor dining rooms.
 The best place to sit is in the light-filled interior courtyard topped with a sky window and featuring plenty of greenery.
 All tables comes with doodle-inspiring paper and colored pencils..